Getting a Postwar Steam Whistle to Work As it Should

 Look at the relay overall.
 Is there rust or a an oxidize film.
 This may interfere with the relay working or making good contacts.
 Green arrow above shows where the plate contacts the body when active.
 This needs a good electrical contact.
 I have had to use a small wire brush to clean on the gap where the green arrow is pointing, mostly on the top.
 To help get a good contact.
 On the bottom of these tabs there are delicate copper tabs, be very careful.

-The arrows show where the small copper tabs are that are attached to the copper plate.
+The arrows above show where the small copper tabs are that are attached to the copper plate.
 If one or both are broken the plate will move sideways and not make a good contact at the "points"

 Check the contact points, bottom right green arrow above.
 I use contact cleaner to make sure it is clean.
 Manually test to make sure there is a good gap and good contact when closed.
 You bend the contacts as needed to get the gap correct.

 Check the bolt holding the contact assembly.
 Left Yellow arrow above.
 The end should NOT go further than flush with the case on the inside.
-When the end of the bolt protrudes near or touching the coil, the relay may flitter or not work.
+When the end of the bolt protrudes near or touching the coil, the relay may flutter or not work.
 The insulators may shrink in thickness over time.
 A washer may need to be added to keep the bolt end from protruding.

 Do not get the insulators wet, If they are wet or damp, they will short the power.
 Usually not enough to flip a breaker, but you can see sparks at times.
 If they were cleaned and got wet, make sure they are dry for assembly.